uchicago-cs/cmsc23320/website/projects/project2_rubric.rst

 at the end of this page for more details)

-Please note that, to earn an E in Code Quality, you must have made an initial good-faith submission for both the Intermediate and Final submissions (i.e., work that would score an N or above).
+Please note that, to earn an E in Code Quality, you must have made an initial good-faith submission for both the Intermediate and Final submissions (i.e., work that would score at least one N or above).
 So, for example, you could technically skip the Intermediate Submission entirely and only make a Final Submission but, if you do so, your Code Quality score will be capped at an S.